isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 **1. What do I need to ensure before applying to the Public Trustee?**

-You will need to ensure that the estate does not fall under one of the situations stated below where the Public Trustee cannot act.<br><br>
+You will need to ensure that the estate does not fall under one of the situations stated below where the Public Trustee cannot act.<br>

 **2. What are the situations where the Public Trustee cannot act?**